-When creating a new app or resource the sharing option selection will be available to make the app or resource available as Private, Public, or Group.
+When creating a new app or resource, the sharing option selection will be available to make the component available as Private, Public, or Group.
 Regardless of the selection, a user with the role of System Admin will always have access to all apps and resources.

-The sharing option selected at the time of creating the app or resource can be changed by the owner or a system administrator.
+The sharing option selected at the time of creating the component can be changed by the owner or a system administrator.
 The owner of the app or resource is by default the user that is creating the component.
 This can be changed, if needed, by the owner or the system administrator, after the component is created.

 When editing a component, the owner and sharing option is visible and can be changed by the owner or system administrator.
 For other users, when editing a component, the sharing option and owner settings are hidden.

-Public is the default setting and is the behavior of all components prior to Syntasa 5.2, i.e. before the sharing functionality was available, as all users have access to the component (except apps that are in a module, Synthesizer, Composer, Orchestrator, and the user's role is such that they do not have access to that module).
+- Public - Public is the default setting and is the behavior of all components before Syntasa 5.2, i.e. before the sharing functionality was available, as all users have access to the component (except apps that are in a module, Synthesizer, Composer, Orchestrator, and the user's role is such that they do not have access to that module).